2010 Arkansas elections: Results

 Incumbent Mike Beebe won every county in Arkansas with between 52.10% and 85.44% of the votes.

 Lieutenant governor

-Incumbent Lieutenant Governor Bill Halter is ran for Senate and did not seek re-election as Lieutenant Governor.
+Incumbent Lieutenant Governor Bill Halter ran for Senate and did not seek re-election as Lieutenant Governor.

-Results

 Secretary of State

 Democratic incumbent Charlie Daniels was term-limited and instead he ran for State Auditor.
+Republican Mark Martin narrowly won, becoming the first Republican to hold the office since Reconstruction.

 Attorney general

 Incumbent Dustin McDaniel won every county in Arkansas with between 59.71% and 88.28% of the votes.

 Treasurer

 Incumbent Martha Shoffner won every county in Arkansas with between 53.43% and 87.67% of the votes.

 Auditor of State

 Democratic incumbent Jim Wood was term-limited.
 Charlie Daniels won every county in Arkansas with between 58.52% and 88.51% of the votes.

 Commissioner of State Lands

 Democratic incumbent Commissioner Mark Wilcox was term-limited.
+Republican John Thurston won the election, becoming the first Republican Commissioner since Reconstruction.

 General Assembly

 State Senate

 Half of the 35 members of the Arkansas Senate were up for election in 2010.